 Danielís description does not specify how the beast was like a lion.
 Did he mean a complete lion with wings attached as in the Babylonian image or only the body of a lion with the head of an eagle or a man as found in many images and statutes throughout the Middle East and Greece.
 (Of interest is that a winged lion with a human head was found in the Assyrian palace of Ashurbanipal, thought by the people to ward off evil.)

 The first beast may have resembled the griffin, a legendary creature with the body of a lion and the head and wings of an eagle.
 As the lion was traditionally considered the king of the beasts and the eagle was the king of the birds, the griffin was thought to be an especially powerful and majestic creature.
 Griffins are normally known for guarding treasure.
 In antiquity it was a symbol of divine power and a guardian of the divine.
-A Wikipedia article dates the griffin at least as early as the 5th-4th century BC in Central Asia, probably originating from the Medo-Persian Empire. (http://en.wikipedia.org/wiki/Griffin)
+Use of the griffin dates at least as early as the 5th-4th century BC in Central Asia, probably originating from the Medo-Persian Empire.